 Finally, after quite some time, and some adventures of his own, Aganunitsi found the fabled beast sleeping atop a mountain.
 Knowing he must think quickly, and act even more speedily, the magician lays down a trap for the serpent king.
 After digging a torch at the foot of the mountain, and protecting it with a a circle of blazing pine cones, he awakens the enormous snake by shooting an arrow straight at it’s heart.

-The furious Uktena began to come after him, but when the medicine man jumps into his trench, the serpent’s poison cannot pass through the circle of fire.
+The furious Uktena began to come after him.
+However when the medicine man jumps into his trench, the serpent’s poison cannot pass through the circle of fire.
 Only a drop of poison lands on the medicine man as Uktena sprays his venom.

 Eventually, Uktena died from the arrow that had pierced his heart.
-The medicine man calls out to all of the birds in the forest, telling them to come and feast on the remains of the huge snake.
+The medicine man calls out to all of the birds in the forest.
+He tells them to come and feast on the remains of the huge snake.
 After waiting seven long days for the corpse to be devoured, Aganunitsi was pleased to find that the glittering diamond awaited him.

 In one of the Cherokee legends from the Great Smoky Mountains, the Great Rabbit commits a scheme to steal the best coat in all of the animal kingdom.
 The story goes onto to say that all over the mountainside, little critters came together to hold council and decide who’s coat was most impressive.
-Everyone was eagerly awaiting the arrival of Otter, who many believed to have a magnificent pelt, far superior to many of the others there.
+Everyone was eagerly awaiting the arrival of Otter.
+Many believed to have a magnificent pelt, far superior to many of the others there.

-Great Rabbit saw this as a chance for some mischief, and he journeyed up the creek so he could offer some “help” to Otter.
+Great Rabbit saw this as a chance for some mischief.
+He journeyed up the creek so he could offer some “help” to Otter.
 He said he would show him the way to the council.
 During their trip, Great Rabbit and Otter stop along the water to get a good night’s rest.
 As helpful as he always was, Great Rabbit ‘warned’ Otter that their campsite was in a place called Di’tatlaski’yi (The Place Where it Rains Fire).
 Great Rabbit offered to stand guard just in case there was any fire that came from the sky.
-He told Otter he ought to hang his coat on a limb before he went to sleep so it wouldn’t get burnt.
+He told Otter he ought to hang his coat on a limb before he went to sleep.
+This was so it wouldn’t get burnt.
 Otter did as Great Rabbit suggested, and then drifted off to sleep.